CryptoGing/Guide/docs/importantTopics/paymentFlow/pioneerToAppPayment.md

 If you haven’t read these pages, then please do so ahead of trying to implement a payment.

-##Create Payment
+## Create Payment
 This payment is initiated with the Pi.CreatePayment function of the Pi SDK.
 It takes two arguments PaymentData and PaymentCallbacks.
-Example code in Javascript for a 1 Pi payment is as follows: {% highlight javascript %} // All fields can be replaced with variables to make them useable within your app // amount: number, // memo: string, // metadata: object { }, const paymentData = { amount: 1, memo: 'This is a Test Payment', metadata: { InternalPaymentID: 1234 }, };
+Example code in Javascript for a 1 Pi payment is as follows:

+{% highlight javascript %}
 const paymentCallbacks = {
   // Callbacks you need to implement - read more about these on the Pi SDK Page:
     onReadyForServerApproval: function(paymentId) {